HMAS Bandolier (P 95): Design and construction

 The Attack class was ordered in 1964 to operate in Australian waters as patrol boats (based on lessons learned through using the Ton-class minesweepers on patrols of Borneo during the Indonesia-Malaysia Confrontation, and to replace a variety of old patrol, search-and-rescue, and general-purpose craft.
-Initially, nine were ordered for the RAN, with another five for Papua New Guinea's Australian-run coastal security force, although another six ships were ordered to bring the class to twenty vessels.
-The patrol boats had a displacement of 100 tons at standard load and 146 tons at full load, were 107.6 ft in length overall, had a beam of 20 ft, and draughts of 6.4 ft at standard load, and 7.3 ft at full load.
+Initially, nine ships were ordered for the RAN, with another five for Papua New Guinea's Australian-run coastal security force, although another six ships were ordered to bring the class to twenty vessels.
+The patrol boats had a displacement of 100 tons at standard load and 146 tons at full load, were 107.6 ft in length overall, had a beam of 20 ft, and draughts of 6.4 ft at standard load and 7.3 ft at full load.
 Propulsion machinery consisted of two 16-cylinder Paxman YJCM diesel engines, which supplied 3460 shp to the two propellers.
 The vessels could achieve a top speed of 24 kn, and had a range of 1200 nmi at 13 kn.
-The ship's company consisted of three officers and sixteen sailors.
-Main armament was a bow-mounted Bofors 40 mm gun, supplemented by two .50 calibre M2 Browning machine guns and various small arms.
-The ships were designed with as many commercial components as possible: the Attacks were to operate in remote regions of Australia and New Guinea, and a town's hardware store would be more accessible than home base in a mechanical emergency.
+The ship's company consisted of three officers and sixteen sailors.The main armament was a bow-mounted Bofors 40 mm gun, supplemented by two .50 calibre M2 Browning machine guns and various small arms.
+The ships were designed with as many commercial components as possible: the attacks were to operate in remote regions of Australia and New Guinea, and a town's hardware store would be more accessible than home base in a mechanical emergency.

-Bandolier was built by Walkers Limited at Maryborough, Queensland, launched on 2 October 1968 and commissioned on 14 December 1968.
+Bandolier was built by Walkers Limited at Maryborough, Queensland, launched on 2 October 1968, and commissioned on 14 December 1968.

 Operational history

 Bandolier paid off on 16 November 1973.
 She was transferred to the Indonesian Navy and renamed KRI Sibarau (847).
-The patrol boat was listed in Jane's Fighting Ships was still operational in 2011.
-In December 2017 the vessel sank while on patrol in the North Sumatra sea at 03.45.38 North - 098.57.55 East.
-The cause was not known but there were no casualties among the crew.
+The patrol boat listed in Jane's Fighting Ships was still operational in 2011.
+In December 2017, the vessel sank while on patrol in the North Sumatra Sea at 03.45.38 North and 098.57.55 East.
+The cause was not known, but there were no casualties among the crew.